Béla Tarr: Later work

 After 1984's Őszi almanach (Almanac of Fall), Tarr (who had written his first four features alone) began collaborating with Hungarian novelist László Krasznahorkai for 1988's Kárhozat (Damnation).
 A planned adaptation of Krasznahorkai's epic novel Sátántangó took over seven years to realize; the 415-minute film was finally released to international acclaim in 1994.
 After this epic he released the 35-minute Journey on the Plain in 1995, but fell into silence until 2000's Werckmeister Harmóniák (Werckmeister Harmonies).
 It was acclaimed by critics and the Festival circuit in general.

 Many, if not most, of the shots in these later films are around six to eleven minutes long.
 It is possible that for some, a month was spent on a single shot.
 In many of these shots the camera swoops, glides, pans, and/or cranes.
 Often it circles the characters, and sometimes even spans multiple scenes.
 A shot may, as in the opening of Sátántangó, travel with a herd of cows around a village, or follow the nocturnal peregrinations of a drunkard who is forced to leave his house because he's run out of alcohol.
-Susan Sontag has championed Tarr as one of the saviors of the modern cinema, saying she would gladly watch Sátántangó once a year.
+American writer and critic Susan Sontag championed Tarr as one of the saviors of modern cinema, saying she would gladly watch Sátántangó once a year.

 After Werckmeister Harmonies he began filming A Londoni férfi (The Man From London) an adaptation of a Georges Simenon novel.
 It was scheduled to be released at the 2005 Cannes Film Festival in May, but production was postponed because of the February suicide of producer Humbert Balsan.
 Additionally, there were disputes with other producers regarding a possible change in the film's financing.
 It premiered at the 2007 Cannes Film Festival and was released worldwide in 2008.
 Tarr then began working on a film called A torinói ló (The Turin Horse) which he has said will be his last.

 For many years, none of his work was available on DVD (except in Japan), but Werckmeister Harmonies and Damnation have been made available on a two-disc DVD in Europe, courtesy of Artificial Eye (who have also issued The Man From London) and both films are now available in North America on separate DVDs from Facets Video.
 Tarr's early works; Family Nest, The Outsider, and The Prefab People are also available on DVD in the US, courtesy of Facets.
 Facets was supposed to release Sátántangó on DVD on 28 November 2006 but was delayed until 22 July 2008.
 Artificial Eye released the film on 14 November 2006.
 A comparison of the two DVD editions has been posted at DVD Beaver.
 In 2020, a 4K restoration of Sátántangó was released on Blu-ray by Curzon Artificial Eye and was made available for online streaming by the Criterion Channel.

+In July 2021, he executive-produced the Icelandic-Swedish-Polish horror-drama film Lamb, directed by his former student at film.factory, Valdimar Jóhannsson.